jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Algae Culturing Project (Fall Semester).md

 Materials:
 - 2 plates for each algal species (there are 3 species, so 6 plates total)
-- 3 tubes for each algal species (there are 3 species, so 9 tubes toatl) 11/20/2024
+- 3 tubes for each algal species (there are 3 species, so 9 tubes total) 11/20/2024
 - 2% agar solution was made
 	- 193 mL of 25psu saltwater